michaeljones/gleam-phoenix-mix/README.md

+# Archived

+This was very much an initial exploration.
+There is now an official project with a [mix_gleam](https://github.com/gleam-lang/mix_gleam/) plugin.
+Please check that out!

 # Gleam-Phoenix-Mix Example Project

 This repository has been created to demonstrate a way of including gleam files in your elixir